Leber hereditary optic neuropathy

 What research is there into Leber hereditary optic neuropathy?

-We've been funding research into Leber hereditary optic neuropathy, in order to find a treatment that can prevent sight loss.
-This could be by gene replacement therapy, light therapy, or drug treatments.
 We also need to understand more about the causes.
-At the moment, we don’t know who in a family will get symptoms and who won’t, or whether there are any things that make symptoms more likely to develop.
-We also don’t know why women are affected less often than men.
+At the moment we don’t know who in a family will develop symptoms and who won’t, or whether there are any unknown factors that make symptoms more likely to develop.
+We also don’t know for sure why women are affected less often than men.

 Change is in sight but we need your help to bring it closer.